jesperancinha/good-story/README.md

 I won't dive into style IT discussions in this project.
 And of course the `elegant` card is not the focal point here.

 If you understand these terms, then I think you'll find this project interesting.

+The way we are going to compare performance, response times and memory usage is going to be by processing a small novel I'm developing in the [GoodStory](./GoodStory.md) file.
+We will apply algorithms to it, make objects, and explore the limits of our own machines.

 ## Environment